Peush9/DELTA-demo/README.md

 # DELTA-demo
-It is the demo of Git and Github.
+It is the demo of Git and Github